 "How did that come about?" he asks.
 "By what witchcraft was the inveterate Bohemian I then was, caught and laid under a spell?"
+1

 "His marriage, he often said, transformed his existence."
 So indeed it did, to the extent that it put an end forever to his Bohemian days and introduced an entirely new set of interests into his life, hitherto "open to all the winds of heaven, with only brief flights, impulses instead of wishes, never following aught save its caprice and the blind frenzy of a youth which threatened never to end."
-But the transformation was not to be complete until his marriage had been supplemented by another event, the event which aroused every vestige of patriotic feeling in the breast of every Frenchman, whatever his politics, and united the nation as it had not been united for many a year.
-"It" (his marriage) MM.
-Margueritte continue, "had been, with the war, the touch of a magic wand which had caused fresh springs to gush forth within him, had enlarged his horizon.
-He retained from his domestic life a sort of reflection of kindliness, and from the tragic excitement of the war a boundless store of intense life and burning compassion."
+But the transformation was not to be complete until his marriage had been supplemented by another event, the event which

-- Thirty Years in Paris, page 47.
+1 Thirty Years in Paris, page 47.

-- MM.
+2 MM.
 Margueritte in Rev. Encyc., ubi supra.

-- \ Thirty Years in Paris, page 44.
+[•] Thirty Years in Paris, page 44.